cgreenwaldt/CyberSecurity_Chad/hw_11/SubmissionFile.md

 1. Break down the Sort Rule header and explain what is happening.

-   Answer: Any TCP packet going from port 80
+   Answer: Any External network TCP packet going from port 80 to the home network on any port possible windows file download from an insecure site possible trojan injection.

 2. What stage of the Cyber Kill Chain does this alert violate?